danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 ### Stefan Goessner's JSONPath

-[JSONPath](http://goessner.net/articles/JsonPath/), a vaguely standardized syntax for querying JSON, is a creation of Stefan Goessner.
+[JSONPath](http://goessner.net/articles/JsonPath/), a loosely standardized syntax for querying JSON, is a creation of Stefan Goessner.
 JSONPath expressions refer to a JSON text in the same way as XPath expressions refer to an XML document.

 The [Jayway JSONPath Evaluator](https://jsonpath.herokuapp.com/) and [JSONPATH Expression Tester](https://jsonpath.curiousconcept.com/)